ItzShiney/sww-kon3/README.md

 # sww

-My wrapper for `wgpu` crate, hugely inspired by SFML and designed to correct its mistakes and provide more general and fast API.
+My wrapper for `wgpu` crate, hugely inspired by SFML and designed to correct its mistakes and provide a faster API.

-Mainly targets my own upcoming projects.
+Mainly made for my own (upcoming) projects.